wptrainingteam/what-is-open-source/README.md

 ### What is the definition of Open Source?

-**Open-source software** is software whose _**source code**_ is available for anyone to view, modify, and enhance. _Source code_ refers to computer instructions that are written by software developers in a programming language to manipulate the way software works.
+**Open-source software** is software whose _**source code**_ is available for anyone to view, modify and enhance. _Source code_ refers to computer instructions that are written by software developers in a programming language to manipulate the way software works.
 Most **proprietary software** is distributed in the form of executable files, where the source code has been compiled such that it is encrypted for computer use, without the source code being available.
 If the source code were available without compiling and encrypting, then it would be possible to study and modify the program—that is what open-source software provides: the ability to read and modify the code behind the software.

 ### What is the definition of Free Software?